kubernetes/ingress-nginx/docs/deploy/baremetal.md

 was deployed following the [Installation][metallb-install] instructions.

 MetalLB requires a pool of IP addresses in order to be able to take ownership of the `ingress-nginx` Service.
-This pool can be defined in a ConfigMap named `config` located in the same namespace as the MetalLB controller.
+This pool can be defined through `IPAddressPool` objects in the same namespace as the MetalLB controller.
 This pool of IPs **must** be dedicated to MetalLB's use, you can't reuse the Kubernetes node IPs or IPs handed out by a DHCP server.

 !!! example
     Given the following 3-node Kubernetes cluster (the external IP is added as an example, in most bare-metal